explodinglabs/jsonrpcserver/README.rst

     app.register_blueprint(bp)

-Create a route and call ``dispatch``:
+Create a route for access, and call ``dispatch``:

 .. sourcecode:: python

-    # Create a route for access, and dispatch.
     @app.route('/', methods=['POST'])
     def index():
         return dispatch(sys.modules[__name__])

 The argument to ``dispatch`` can be any object containing the RPC handling methods.
 Here I've used this very module so we can write the RPC methods right here.

-Now write the RPC methods, just as you would any other Python function:
+Now write the RPC methods, as you would any other Python function:

 .. sourcecode:: python